 And while those perceptions may be a stereotype, they have not been entirely wrong.
 Nevertheless, manufacturing ain’t what it used to be, in some really interesting and high-tech ways.
 About 75% of executives surveyed in an Industry Week C-suite poll last fall think manufacturing is an attractive industry that holds productive and interesting career paths.
 But almost 90% of those same execs believe that manufacturers have not done a good job of attracting young people.

-The National Association of Manufacturers just released its latest position paper, A Growth Agenda: Four Goals for a Manufacturing Resurgence in America.
+The National Association of Manufacturers released a position paper, A Growth Agenda: Four Goals for a Manufacturing Resurgence in America.

 Goal #4 states: Manufacturers in the U.S. will have access to the workforce that the 21st-century economy demands.